StuZheng/StuZheng.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper, “ConFREE: Conflict-free Client Update Aggregation for Personalized Federated Learning”, was accepted at AAAI 2025.
+Our paper, “ConFREE: Conflict-free Client Update Aggregation for Personalized Federated Learning”, was accepted at AAAI 2025. :sparkles: :smile: